Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 ## Version 2

-- Mack/Torrey/Kassia comes up with the idea instead of hacking satellites for the highest bidder they could instead force companies to participate in their tournament wager their satellites instead with the cybervators from ReNet and CyTek serving as the champion.
+- Mack/Kassia comes up with the idea instead of hacking satellites for the highest bidder they could instead force companies to participate in their tournament wager their satellites instead with the cybervators from ReNet and CyTek serving as the champion.
 Tomasina suggest they wont believe in the whole collective conciseness thing.
 Instead they use something more tangible bit gems as the primary incentive.
 The add a second layer on the original format.
 This allowed top cybervators to be chosen as reps rather than the top 12 fight with no affiliation

 - Max goes Berserk and Xenos is killed but Max retains his memory so Kyshumu does not hide Max from his mother

-- Ace becomes the youngest cybervator with Alex becoming the first Cyber.Coordinator
+- Ace becomes the youngest cybervator with Alex becoming the first Cyber.Coordinator.
+He surprises everyone by choosing Alex as his partner coining the term cyber.coordinator.
+Many excuse him for his desicion assuming it to be the fault of his naivety due to his age

 *Created with XMind: ZEN - Trial Version*